onepanelio/core-docs/docs/getting-started/contributing.md

 All SDKs should be generated with [OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator-cli) using our generated [API specification file](https://github.com/onepanelio/core/blob/master/api/api.swagger.json).
 See our Python SDK's [Makefile](https://github.com/onepanelio/python-sdk/blob/master/Makefile) for reference.

 ## Documentation style guide
-We welcome all contributions and follow these higlights from [Google developer documentation style guide](https://developers.google.com/style/highlights).
+We welcome all contributions and follow these highlights from [Google developer documentation style guide](https://developers.google.com/style/highlights).

 Our documentation site is built on [Docusaurus](https://v2.docusaurus.io/).